awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 You can allow IAM users or roles in one AWS account to use a customer master key \(CMK\) in a different AWS account\.
 You can add these permissions when you create the CMK or change the permissions for an existing CMK\.

-To give permission to users and roles in another account, you must use two different types of policies:
+To give permission to use a CMK to users and roles in another account, you must use two different types of policies:
 + The **key policy** for the CMK must give the external account \(or users and roles in the external account\) permission to use the CMK\.
 The key policy is in the account that owns the CMK\.
 + You must attach **IAM policies** to IAM users and roles in the external account\.
 These IAM policies delegate the permissions that are specified in the key policy\.